 The 40-43” size is slowly losing the focus of manufacturers.
 Manufacturers and buyers are focusing on larger TVs (see our recommendations for the best 55 inch TVs), but even though you will not find the most premium models among these sizes, there are still some good TVs to choose from.

-We've tested 24 TVs in 2017 and 2018 that are available in these sizes and below are our recommendations for the best 40-43 inch TVs.
+We've tested 24 TVs that are available in these sizes and below are our recommendations for the best 40-43 inch TVs.